bbc/res/README.md

     ./bin/res.rb --res '/path/to/file.res' --submit testrail --config-file '/path/to/.test_rail.yaml'

-### TestRail Reporter

 Our testrail reporter currently be used to sync a suite with testrail, and to submit test results against a test run.
-You will need to create a config file in your project in order for our formatter to know where to sync the tests and put the results.
+You will need to create a config file in your project in order for our reporter to know where to sync the tests and put the results.

 Your file should be called .test_rail.yaml, and looks like this:

     namespace: 'NameSpace'